How much are New York probate lawyer fees?

 - has cash or liquid assets

-- the lawyer feels that they can resolve the estate quickly and easily
+- the attorney feels that they can resolve the estate quickly and easily

 A good contingency case with a high chance of success usually involves a client who is a relative who is challenging a bequest to a neighbor, friend or care provider.
 A client who is challenging a sibling is also a right candidate for a contingency, as siblings often relent and go easy on each other.